CHAPTER 12-01

 D. Recreational vehicles placed on sites within Zones A, AH, AE and AO must meet the following requirements:

-1. be on the site for fewer than 180 consecutive days;
+1. Be on the site for fewer than one hundred eighty (180) consecutive days;

 12-01-001-0006.6 RESERVED FOR FUTURE USE

-Located within areas of special flood hazard established in Section 12-01-001-0004.02 are areas designated as regulatory floodways.
+Located within the special flood hazard areas established in Section 12-01-001-0004.02 are areas designated as regulatory floodways.
 The following provisions shall apply to regulatory floodways:

 A. The following are prohibited in, on, or over the regulatory floodway unless removed by a FEMA map revision: Encroachments, including fill, new construction, additions to existing structures which increase the building footprint, storage of materials or equipment, manufactured homes, recreational vehicles, or other development are prohibited.
 Substantial improvements are prohibited within the regulatory floodway unless it has been demonstrated through hydrologic and hydraulic analyses performed in accordance with standard engineering practice that the proposed substantial improvement would not result in any increase in flood levels within the community during the occurrence of the base flood.
+Documented by a no-rise certificate.
 All new construction and substantial improvements shall comply with all other applicable flood hazard reduction provisions of Section 12-01-001-0006.
-(Amended, Ord.
-No. 2011-11, 09/06/2011)

 B. Storage of materials that are buoyant, flammable, explosive or injurious to human, animal, plant, fish or other aquatic life is prohibited in, on or over the regulatory floodway.